circleci/circleci-docs/jekyll/_cci2/config-policies.md

   circleci policy list [flags]

 Examples:
-policy list --owner-id 516425b2-e369-421b-838d-920e1f51b0f5 --active=true
+policy list --owner-id 516425b2-e369-421b-838d-920e1f51b0f5

 Flags:
-      --active   (OPTIONAL) filter policies based on active status (true or false) -h, --help     help for list
+  -h, --help     help for list
 ```

 - The organization ID information is required, which can be provided with `--owner-id` flag.
-- As with most of the CLI's commands, you will need to have properly authenticated your version of the CLI with a token to enable performing context related actions.
+- As with most of the CLI's commands, you will need to have properly authenticated your version of the CLI with a token to enable performing policy related actions.

 ### Putting it all together

 Config Policy Management is a beta feature.
 If this feature interests you please contact us to participate in the beta.

+# TODO: figure out a clearer path for "contact us" - maybe Idoh would know

 #### Create your first a policy file